-Pet owners love to enjoy exploring the new cities with their animal companion by the side.
+Pet owners love to enjoy exploring the new cities with their animal companions by their side.
 However, make sure to check if your dog can handle long journeys and road trips beforehand.

 Pets that are prone to motion sickness and other medical conditions might turn miserable on road trips.
 Hence, let your pet be comfortable at home and travel with your friends instead.